joy-of-react/project-blog/README.md

   - `slug`, matching the filename (eg. `javascript-modulo-operator`)
   - `title`, `abstract`, and `publishedOn`, all passed along from the frontmatter for each post.

-You can use the `getBlogPostList` helper inside `/src/helpers/file-helpers.js` to retrieve the information about the MDX files.
+**Note:** To help with some of the Node file-manipulation stuff, a helper module has been provided, `/src/helpers/file-helpers.js`.
+You can use the `getBlogPostList` function to gather the full list of blog posts.
 Alternatively, if you some experience using Node, feel free to solve this exercise without using this helper.

 ---